- t can harm policyholder’s financial situation.

 Provide a Detailed Statement

 When requested, provide a detailed statement about the incident.
 Describe what happened, the factors leading up to the event, and any relevant circumstances.
-A clear and accurate statement is crucial for a fair assessment.
+A clear and accurate statement is essential for a fair assessment.

 Wait for Evaluation